Lev Vygotsky: Thinking and Speech

 Inner speech, according to Vygotsky, develops through the accumulation of long-term functional and structural changes.
 It branches off from the child's external speech along with the differentiation of the social and egocentric functions of speech, and, finally, the speech functions acquired by the child become the main functions of his thinking.

 In this work, Vygotsky points out the genesis of the development of thinking and speech and that the relationship between them is not a constant value.

-But since we wanted to express all this in one short formula, in one sentence, we might put it thus: if at the beginning of development there stands the act, independent of the word, then at the end of it there stands the word which becomes the act, the word which makes man’s action free.

 Legacy

 Soviet Union

-After Vygotsky's early death, his books and research were banned until Stalin's death (first collection of major texts was published in 1956).
-Small group of his collaborators and students were able to carry his line of thought in research.
-The members of the group subsequently laid a foundation for Vygotskian psychology's systematic development in such diverse fields as the psychology of memory (P. Zinchenko), perception, sensation, and movement (Zaporozhets, Asnin, A. N. Leont'ev), personality (Lidiya Bozhovich, Asnin, A. N. Leont'ev), will and volition (Zaporozhets, A. N. Leont'ev, P. Zinchenko, L. Bozhovich, Asnin), psychology of play (G. D. Lukov, Daniil El'konin) and psychology of learning (P. Zinchenko, L. Bozhovich, D. El'konin), as well as the theory of step-by-step formation of mental actions (Pyotr Gal'perin), general psychological activity theory (A. N. Leont'ev) and psychology of action (Zaporozhets).
+After Vygotsky's early death, his books and research were banned until Joseph Stalin's death in 1953, with a first collection of major texts published in 1956.
+A small group of his collaborators and students were able to continue his lines of thought in research.
+The members of the group laid a foundation for the systematic development of Vygotskian psychology in such diverse fields as the psychology of memory (P. Zinchenko), perception, sensation, and movement (Zaporozhets, Asnin, A. N. Leont'ev), personality (Lidiya Bozhovich, Asnin, A. N. Leont'ev), will and volition (Zaporozhets, A. N. Leont'ev, P. Zinchenko, L. Bozhovich, Asnin), psychology of play (G. D. Lukov, Daniil El'konin) and psychology of learning (P. Zinchenko, L. Bozhovich, D. El'konin), as well as the theory of step-by-step formation of mental actions (Pyotr Gal'perin), general psychological activity theory (A. N. Leont'ev) and psychology of action (Zaporozhets).
 Andrey Puzyrey elaborated the ideas of Vygotsky in respect of psychotherapy and even in the broader context of deliberate psychological intervention (psychotechnique), in general.

 United States

-Only a couple of Vygotsky's texts were published in English before translation of Thinking and Speech in 1962.
-Since then, majority of his texts has been translated and his ideas become the cornerstone of modern educational approaches.
-First proponents of Vygotsky in the USA were Michael Cole, who went to study with Luria in 1962 and James Wertsch.
-Today, an umbrella term for theoretical framework based on Vygotsky's ideas is "Cultural-historical Activity theory" (aka CHAT) or "Activity theory".
+Only a couple of Vygotsky's texts were published in English before the translation of Thinking and Speech in 1962.
+Since then, the majority of his texts have been translated, and his ideas have become influential in some modern educational approaches.
+The first proponents of Vygotsky in the USA were Michael Cole and James Wertsch.
+Today, an umbrella term for theoretical framework based on Vygotsky's ideas is "Cultural-historical activity theory" (aka CHAT) or "Activity theory."